AppShell

 AppShell components

-• AppShell.Header – header section rendered at the top of the page, has fixed position, its height and collapsed state are controlled by the AppShell header prop
+• AppShell.Header – fixed header at the top, controlled by the header prop.

-• AppShell.Footer – footer section rendered at the bottom of the page, has fixed position, its height and collapsed state are controlled by the AppShell footer prop
+• AppShell.Footer – fixed footer at the bottom, controlled by the footer prop.

 Configuration

-AppShell component accepts, header, footer, navbar and aside props to configure corresponding sections.
-It is required to set these props if you want to use corresponding components.
-For example, if you want to use AppShell.Header component, you need to set header prop on the AppShell component.
+The AppShell component accepts header, footer, navbar, and aside props to configure the corresponding sections.
+You must set these props if you want to use the associated components.
+For example, to use the AppShell.Header component, you need to set the header prop on the AppShell component.

-header and footer configuration objects are the same and have the following properties:
+header and footer configuration objects share the same type:

 interface Configuration {